NMRTeamTBI/MultiNMRFit/doc/models.rst

 Models shipped with multiNMRFit
 ******************************

-Signal models for some typical multiplets (singlet, doublet, triplet, quadruplet and doublet of doublet) are included in multiNMRFit, and users can also build their own models.
+Signal models for some typical multiplets (mixed Gaussian-Lorentzian models of singlet, doublet, triplet, quadruplet and doublet of doublet) are included in multiNMRFit.

-.. note:: We would be happy to broaden the types of models shipped with multiNMRFit.
-If you have developed a new model, it might be
-          usefull and valuable to the NMR community!
-Please, keep in touch with us to discuss and see if we can include your model in the built-in models shipped with MultiNMRFit! :)

 The models used in MultiNMRFit can be found in the models folder, which is located in the multinmrfit package.
 To find the path to the multinmrfit package, you can use the following command in a Python console: